 Student well-being includes the opportunity for students to access medical and dental care, including mental health care, at times that are appropriate to their individual circumstances.
-Students must formally submit a request to the Clerkship Director or designee and be provided with time away from their clerkship as needed to access care, including appointments scheduled during their working hours.
-Students are not obligated to disclose the nature of the health care visit, only to request the time off.
-Please note you will be required to make up any lost clinical time.
+Students must formally submit a request to the Clerkship Director or designee and the Office of Student Affairs and be provided with time away from their clerkship as needed to access care, including appointments scheduled during their working hours.
+Students are not obligated to disclose the nature of the health care visit.
+Please note the student will be required to make up any lost clinical time.
 Please contact the Office of Student Affairs if you have any questions or concerns.